stanfordnmbl/osim-rl/README.md

 * gastrocnemius,
 * soleus,
 * tibialis anterior.
-The action vector corresponds to these muscles in the same order (9 muscles of the right leg first, then 9 muscles of the left leg).
+The action vector corresponds to these muscles in the same order (11 muscles of the right leg first, then 11 muscles of the left leg).

-The observation contains 41 values:
+The observation contains a dictionary describing the state.
-* position of the pelvis (rotation, x, y)
-* velocity of the pelvis (rotation, x, y)
-* rotation of each ankle, knee and hip (6 values)
-* angular velocity of each ankle, knee and hip (6 values)
-* position of the center of mass (2 values)
-* velocity of the center of mass (2 values)
-* positions (x, y) of head, pelvis, torso, left and right toes, left and right talus (14 values)
-* strength of left and right psoas: 1 for `difficulty < 2`, otherwise a random normal variable with mean 1 and standard deviation 0.1 fixed for the entire simulation
-* next obstacle: x distance from the pelvis, y position of the center relative to the the ground, radius.

 For more details on the simulation framework, please refer to [1].
 For more specific information about the muscles model we use, please refer to [2] or to [OpenSim documentation](ysimtk-confluence.stanford.edu:8080/display/OpenSim/Muscle+Model+Theory+and+Publications).